Update: ‘Release date’ section updated.

 Design

 In terms of design, the Lexus GX, like its big brother Lexus LX, has always stood out from the rest of the Lexus SUVs.
 Of course, it has become more upscale and sophisticated with the latest redesign.
 It still has a brawny character with a conventional shape and lots of muscle all around.
-If fact, the third-gen Lexus GX looks squarer than the outgoing model.

 Front

 The front of the Lexus GX no longer looks weird and an afterthought.
 It’s quite the opposite, projecting confidence and aggression.
-The new triple-beam headlamps feature a horizontal daytime running light (DRL) configuration, with a vertical grille positioned just beneath it, reminiscent of Toyota’s latest American pickup trucks, namely the Tundra and Tacoma.
+The new triple-beam headlamps feature a horizontal daytime running light (DRL) configuration, with a vertical grille positioned beneath, reminiscent of Toyota’s latest American pickup trucks, namely the Tundra and Tacoma.
 Their shorter height and straighter positioning go well with the shape of the body, which has become boxier.
 LED fog and cornering lamps are present in the lower bumper.

 Even the nose section is more upright.
 Gone is the oversized spindle grille.
 The new grille, positioned at a higher level like the headlamps for protection from obstacles when driving on rough roads, has a criss-cross mesh.
 Radiator cooling ducts placed below this grille give the all-new GX a raw and classic look.
 Further lower, there’s a skid plate to protect the underbody.
 The overhang is shorter, which gives a greater angle and makes it possible to climb up steeper slopes.